TUNE IN: APPLE PODCASTS | SPOTIFY | STITCHER

 WHERE DO I GO FROM HERE?

 Practice!!
 This is not something that is a one-and-done.
-However, the more you train your mind to accept rather than rejecting when your body is not the way you want it, you can reduce suffering and bring yourself more peace!
+However, by training your mind to accept rather than reject your body as it is, you can reduce suffering and bring yourself more peace!